heliy/OPIPP/tutorial/estimate_inter_ps.md

 # Installation

 The estimation requires the [spatstat](https://spatstat.org/) libaray in [R](https://www.r-project.org/) environment.
 For installing `R`, you can get the download and related instructions from [here](https://cran.r-project.org/).
 After installation of the environment, please open `R`, the `RGui` or `Rterm`, usually both are already installed.
-You can find a console and please type the following line to install the `spatstat` package,
+You can find a console and then type the following line to install the `spatstat` package,

 ```R
 install.packages('spatstat')